qiboteam/qibolab-benchmarks/README.md

 This repository contains the code required to reproduce the benchmarks presented in Section IV.A. of the [qibolab paper](https://arxiv.org/abs/2308.06313).

+Note that the main branch of this repository is being updated to newer versions of the Python libraries.
+For the versions used in the benchmark please check the [v0.1.0 tag](https://github.com/qiboteam/qibolab-benchmarks/tree/v0.1.0).

 ## Required libraries

 Executing the benchmarks on instruments requires installing the [qibolab](https://qibo.science/qibolab/stable/getting-started/installation.html)